wso2-extensions/identity-oauth-uma/docs/tryout.md

 4. Enter the **Callback Url**.

-    !!! note
-        The **Callback Url** is the exact location in the service provider's application to which an access token will be sent.
-This URL should be the URL of the page that the user is redirected to after successful authentication.

 5. Click **Add**.
 Note the **OAuth Client Key** and **OAuth Client Secret** that appear.

 ---